-MEETING OF THE PUBL IC TRUST BOARD - Thur sday 2 nd July 202 20 Chief Executive's Report AGENDA ITEM: 6 ENC: 5 Report Author and Job Richard Beeken, Responsible Chief Executive Title: Chief Executive Officer Director: Officer Action Required Approve □ Discuss ⊠ Inform ⊠ Ass ure 🗆 Executive Summary Board members will recall the production of Board passurance and decision, with the strategic objectives had in a way that illustrates the objectives and the ways in performance management address gaps in controls a manage risk.
-The execut these together and sets out these together and sets out addressing gaps in part of the Well-Led Works BAF reporting process and Committees will be proposed august meeting.
-This will external audit findings and practice, and be reflective the organisation, cognisar improvement programme, satisfy themselves as to the before it is rolled out to the The report also sets out to guidance, instruction and June 2020 and assures the guidance, through an allow apers and to drive with effect from this is been packaged in the risks to the deliver and the improvent and assurance as with a surance as with the common and assurance as with the formal and the improvent where further work to do to ensure a surance as with the formal assurance as with the formal assurance as with the formal assurance and the into account a suitability of the formal and its Common assurance and its Common Board discussion, a month.
-Reporting on for this Board meeting ery of those strategic ate risk register, nent programme well as generally ach objective draws ork is required.
-Sure that we make and assure the Board ce.
-To that end, as overnent Programme, a Board and its ommittee at their recent internal and SAF as well as best ement maturity within to be aligned to the ittee will be asked to treporting proposal mmittees.
-Inificant level of tion we received during being taken against that
+MEETING OF THE PUBLIC TRUST BOARD - Thursday 2 nd July 2020

+Chief Executive's Report AGENDA ITEM: 6

+1 ENC: 5

+Report Author and Job Richard Beeken, Responsible Chief Executive

+Title: Chief Executive Officer Director: Officer

+Action Required Approve 🗆 Discuss 🖂 Inform  Assu ure 🗆

+Executive Summary Board members will recall that we have agree ed a new approach to

+LACCULINE SUITINALY the production of Board pa •

+assurance and decision, w

+the strategic objectives ha

+in a way that illustrates the

+objectives and the ways in

+performance management

+address gaps in controls a

+manage risk.
+The execut

+these together and sets ou it where further wo ork is required.

+There is clearly much mor e work to do to ens sure that we make

+reporting succinct, accurat

+about addressing gaps in

+part of the Well-Led Works

+BAF reporting process and • u

+Committees will be propos •

+August meeting.
+This will

+external audit findings and opinions on the B AF as well as best

+practice, and be reflective of the risk manage ement maturity within

+the organisation, cognisan

+improvement programme.
+The Audit Commi ttee will be asked to

+satisfy themselves as to th

+before it is rolled out to the Board and its Co mmittees.

+The report also sets out to the Board. the sig nificant level of

+guidance, instruction and I

+June 2020 and assures th

+guidance, through an alloc

+L